pingidentity/terraform-provider-pingdirectory/docs/resources/default_third_party_account_status_notification_handler.md

 - `account_update_notification_request_criteria` (String) A request criteria object that identifies which modify and modify DN requests should result in account update notifications for this handler.
 - `asynchronous` (Boolean) Indicates whether the server should attempt to invoke this Account Status Notification Handler in a background thread so that any potentially-expensive processing (e.g., performing network communication to deliver a message) will not delay processing for the operation that triggered the notification.
 - `description` (String) A description for this Account Status Notification Handler
+- `enabled` (Boolean) Indicates whether the Account Status Notification Handler is enabled.
+Only enabled handlers are invoked whenever a related event occurs in the server.
 - `extension_argument` (Set of String) The set of arguments used to customize the behavior for the Third Party Account Status Notification Handler.
 Each configuration property should be given in the form 'name=value'.
+- `extension_class` (String) The fully-qualified name of the Java class providing the logic for the Third Party Account Status Notification Handler.

 ### Read-Only